FREQUENTLY ASKED QUESTIONS

-Graduate students can apply to the Brussels summer program (internship only), and we are offering a Certificate in International Relations in coordination with Vesalius College for semester students.
+Graduate students can apply to the Brussels and London Summer programs.
 Due to strict visa regulations, all other programs require that students be matriculating undergraduates.

 The internship is an integral part of our program, rather than an optional add-on.
-As such, we guarantee that you will have an internship.
+As such, if you are accepted, we guarantee that you will have an internship.
 However, we cannot guarantee specific placements ahead of time as circumstances may change last minute.

 The most important attributes are motivation, cooperation, open-mindedness, flexibility and a willingness to become involved.

 Your success in your internship isn't necessarily defined by past work experience.
-Many of the skills needed for an international internship, such as flexibility, accountability and a willingness to help where needed, can be learned in classes or through activities such as community service.
-It's important to detail experiences on your C.V./Resume that show you can be a committed employee, even if the job was unpaid or short-term.
-It's also important to give the internship provider an understanding of what makes you tick, and how that relates to their organization.
+Many of the skills needed for an international internship, such as flexibility, accountability, and a willingness to help where needed can be learned in classes or through activities such as community service.
+It's important to detail experiences on your CV/Resume that show you can be a committed employee, even if the job was unpaid or short-term.
+It's also important to give the internship provider an understanding of your interests, and how they relate to their organization.

 Not necessarily.
 There are internships where enthusiasm and willingness overcome any lack of background knowledge.
 However, students who want a very specialized placement (e.g. medical research) would need a more relevant academic background than, for example, a history major, who chooses a theater internship.
 The final decision rests with the internship provider.

 You may request a particular institution or department, but we cannot guarantee that it is where you will definitely be placed.
 While we are eager to match your interests as closely as possible, we may know of a place to which you will be more suited or which will offer you a better immersion into the field you've chosen.
 Or it may be that the place you have requested is unable to accept an intern at the time of the program.
-If you make a specific request, you must do so in a cover letter attached to your application.
-Likewise, you should not refer to specific institutions in your essay, because this makes it difficult to then send your documents to another placement.
+If you make a specific request, you must do so in the comment area of your application.
+You should not refer to specific institutions in your cover letter, because this makes it difficult to then send your documents to another placement.